History of Quantity Surveyors

 Let builders build and let tax depreciation quantity surveyors save you money.

-How much will I save on my residential investment property by organising a Tax Depreciation Schedule?
+By organising a Tax Depreciation Schedule, how much will I save on my residential investment property?

 That depends on what type of property you have purchased, how old the property is and when you bought the property.